lousando/fiber-template/README.md

-# fiber-template
-Go Fiber Web Framework Template repo
+# Go Fiber Template

+Checklist

+- Change the module name in `go.mod`
+- Change the site title in `views/index.tmpl`